mrmurphy/a-very-im-port-ant-topic/PITCHME.md

 - Elm Town Podcast!

 Note:
-I'm Murphy Randle
+- I'm Murphy Randle
-I'm the host of Elm Town
+- I'm the host of Elm Town
-and I work at Day One where we make a journaling app.
+- and I work at Day One where we make a journaling app.
-Today I'm going to show you why ports are so important to us at Day One.
+- Today I'm going to show you why ports are so important to us at Day One.
+- But first:

 ---?image=img/story-time.jpg&size=cover

 # Story Time